jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Operation-Guide/MongoDB-Migrate-to-JCS-for-MongoDB.md

      - Please select the database type as "self-built database of Public IP".
      - Please select database type as MongoDB.
-     - Please fill in database domain or IP as the database address and fill in Private IP as the database address in case of Direct Connection.
+     - Please fill in database domain or IP as the database address.
      - Port, database port.
      - For account and password, please confirm in advance that if the account has corresponding permissions.